 Turning Food Scraps into Nutrient Rich Compost

 What comes to your mind when you hear the word compost?
 Most people tend to think about trash or waste, while some people think about in terms of nutrients and sustainability.
 According to Dictionary.com, compost is “a mixture of various decaying organic substances, as dead leaves or manure, used for fertilizing soil”.
+If you want to read more about what compost is, check out this article thanks to loyalgardener.com.
 Composting is not just a fancy way to get rid of your waste, it actually offers tons of great benefits!

 Benefits of Composting

 Nutrients: Compost creates rich hummus, providing nutrients to your soil.

 Cost Effective: Composting is a free way of recharging your soil and adding extra nutrients.